-The pub opened in 2005 and gained its first Michelin star within a year, achieving its second in 2012.
+The pub, Kerridge’s first, opened in 2005 and gained its first Michelin star within a year, achieving its second in 2012.
 It also currently has four AA Rosettes and headed the Top 50 Gastropubs list for many years in a row, before being retired in 2014.
 It has now come out of retirement, reappearing on the list at number 19 in 2018, before moving into its current position.

 After more than a decade, the Hand and Flowers is still a proper pub with proper food.
 It is friendly, comfortable and relaxing.
 “We wanted it to be exactly the kind of place where we would like to enjoy our days off,” says Tom.

-Although it’s Tom’s name on the door, their is an accomplished team behind the pub’s success.
-In charge of the kitchen is head chef Aaron Mulliss, who is a trendsetter and against following foodie fashions or fads.
+Although it’s Tom’s name on the door, there is an accomplished team behind the pub’s success.
+In charge of the kitchen is head chef Aaron Mulliss, a trendsetter who is against following foodie fashions or fads.

 Making every customer feel special as they walk through the pub’s door is top of his agenda, along with giving friendly service and exceptional food and drink.

 Lourdes Dooley is the pub’s general manager, who believes the key to a great pub is a good landlord (you’ve got more than that in Tom) as well as friendly staff.

 Last, but by no means least, is Tom’s wife Beth.
-While Beth has been a big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.
+A big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.

 Tom’s new venture the Butcher’s Tap opened in November last 2017 and pairs a butcher’s shop with a pub.
 The new site is a joint venture between friend and butcher Andy Cook, and pub company Greene King.